-- Staff will review the survey in preparation for the DL program. - Teachers will meet and articulate with previous teachers and the EAS teacher to determine the success of individual students during the previous distance learning period and any standards gaps that may need to be addressed. - Orientations will be scheduled with families. - Teachers will post daily lesson plans. - Classroom teachers and aides will be available throughout the school day to respond to students questions, concerns, and needs. - Teachers and the principal will post and email a weekly announcement on SchoolSpeak. - Teachers will focus on building individual relationships with students. - Teachers will schedule weekly check-ins, and grade appropriate office hours.

-• It is important for students to learn to communicate their needs with their teachers.
+- Staff will review the survey in preparation for the DL program. - Teachers will meet and articulate with previous teachers and the EAS teacher to determine the success of individual students during the previous distance learning period and any standards gaps that may need to be addressed. - Orientations will be scheduled with families. - Teachers will post daily lesson plans. - Classroom teachers and aides will be available throughout the school day to respond to students questions, concerns, and needs. - Teachers will focus on building individual relationships with students. - Teachers will schedule weekly check-ins, and grade appropriate office hours. - It is important for students to learn to communicate their needs with their teachers.
 We recognize that lessons are not one size fits all, and a distance learning format needs to be adjusted to accommodate all students.